Needing a home measured? Let us help.

-Our certified appraisers can provide you with an accurate floorplan of your home to establish a fair value when buying or selling a home, reduce property taxes as a result of unreliable estimates, or market to potential clients when selling a property.
+Our certified appraisers can provide you with an accurate floorplan of your property's dimensions to establish a fair value when buying or selling a home, lower property taxes from inaccurate estimates, or market to possible clients when selling real estate.

-Measurement services are just what they sound like: An appraiser measures the dimensions and area of a property, then draws a basic or highly detailed floorplan based on your requirements.
-The appraiser's report and floorplan is a document that can be used to prove the accurate Gross Living Area (GLA), the total livable space, of your home.
-These services are helpful and often essential when challenging property taxes or selling a property.
+A floorplan service is just what it sounds like: An appraiser measures the dimensions and area of a property, then draws a basic or highly detailed floorplan based on what you need.
+The appraiser's report and floorplan is a form that can be used to prove an accurate Gross Living Area (GLA), the sum of all livable space, of your home.
+These services are useful and sometimes essential when disputing property taxes or selling a property.

-During a home measurement or floorplan service, a certified appraiser takes measurements of the home or property with a measuring tool — either a tape or laser measuring device.
-As they move around the home, they mark the layout of the rooms and other features, like stairs, hallways, and fireplaces.
-They might sketch out the property.
-Then, the appraiser types up a report and detailed floorplan showing the total area and the general layout of the home.
+During a home measurement or floorplan service, a certified appraiser takes measurements of the property with a measuring tool — generally a tape measure or laser measuring device.
+As they walk the home, they notate the layout of the rooms and other features, like stairs, hallways, and fireplaces.
+They may make a rough sketch of the property.
+Then, the appraiser creates a report and a more detailed sketch showing the total area of the home and the general layout.
 The result is a document that can be used to prove certain specs of your property — like the Gross Living Area (GLA) — on tax documentation, property listings, and more.

-A home floorplan service will ensure that you're paid fair market value for your home.
-Living space is one of the biggest elements potential buyers look for when purchasing a house — but since square footage values are frequently estimated rather than accurately measured, your home listing may show less Gross Living Area (GLA) than it can take credit for.
-An inaccurate GLA not only decreases the potential selling price for your property, but possibly even the amount of interested buyers.
-The only reliable method of using an accurate GLA when listing your home is to reference a recent appraisal or home measurement service carried out by an appraiser (after any renovation that might have affected square footage).
+A home measurement service can ensure that you're paid fair market value for your property.
+Area is one of the biggest factors potential buyers look for when purchasing a house — but since square footage values are often estimated rather than accurately measured, your listing might show less Gross Living Area (GLA) than it can take credit for.
+An inaccurate GLA could potentially decrease the selling price of your property as well as the number of interested buyers.
+The only dependable method of using a definitive GLA when listing your home is to refer to a previous appraisal or home measurement service executed by an appraiser (after any updating that may have affected square footage).

-To ensure that your client's property sells at a price that properly reflects market value, we recommend requesting a measurement of the property.
-Your clients, and potential buyers, will appreciate your scrupulousness, and you can be assured that the GLA on your client's listing is truly representative of their home.
-A floorplan can also be an excellent marketing tactic for getting potential buyers interested since they can view the layout and characteristics of the home before and after touring.
-Contact A.M.
-Appraisal today to learn more about our floorplan services.
+To ensure that your client's property sells at a price that appropriately reflects true market value, we advise asking for a home measurement of the property.
+Your clients, and especially potential buyers, will appreciate your eye for detail, and you can be assured that the GLA on your client's listing is a true representation of their home.
+A measurement can also be a wonderful marketing tactic to interest potential buyers because they can review the layout and features of the property before and after touring.
+Get in touch to learn more about our floorplan services.

 Looking to Sell?